Important dates

 Submissions must be at most 30 pages excluding any auxiliary

-margins).
+or margins).
 Details on the Springer LNCS format can be

 obtained here.